Billings vs Revenue: What's the Real Difference?

 It’s easy to see money hit your bank account and think your business is thriving.
 But the real story of your financial health lies in the timing.
 The moment you bill a customer and the moment you actually earn that money are often two different points in time, and this gap can create a distorted picture of your company's performance.
 Understanding this distinction is crucial—it’s the difference between having a clear view of your operations and making strategic decisions based on incomplete data.
 Getting the timing right isn't just about following accounting rules; it's about truly understanding your company's growth trajectory and stability.
 When you separate what you've invoiced from what you've earned, you can see your business with incredible clarity.
 This perspective helps you manage cash flow effectively, forecast future performance accurately, and build a sustainable business model that stands up to scrutiny from investors and auditors alike.
 It’s a fundamental concept that, once mastered, changes how you measure success and plan for the future.
 Without this clarity, you might overestimate your monthly income, leading to poor budgeting, or underestimate your long-term obligations to customers, putting your reputation at risk.

-When Do You Recognize Revenue?
+When Should You Recognize Revenue?

 Think of revenue as the income you’ve truly earned by delivering a product or service.
 It’s not about when you get paid, but when you fulfill your obligation to the customer.
 For example, if a client pays you $12,000 upfront for a one-year service contract, you don’t recognize all $12,000 in revenue on day one.
 Instead, you recognize $1,000 each month as you provide the service.
 This method, known as accrual accounting, gives you a much more accurate picture of your company's performance over time.
 It’s a core principle of major accounting standards, including the ASC 606 guidelines, which ensure your financial statements are consistent and comparable.

-When Do You Bill Your Customers?
+When Should You Bill Your Customers?

 Billings are much simpler: it’s the total amount of money you’ve invoiced your customers.
 This is the point where you officially ask them to pay.
 Using our $12,000 annual contract example, you would likely bill for the full amount at the start of the service period.
 That single action creates a $12,000 billing.
 Unlike revenue, which is recognized incrementally over the year, the billing can happen all at once.
 Your billing schedule is a strategic choice based on your business model and cash flow needs.
 You might bill annually to get cash upfront, or you might bill monthly to match your customer’s budget and reduce friction.